Codium-ai/pr-agent/README.md

 ## News and Updates
 ### Feb 18, 2024
 - Introducing the `CI Feedback` tool 💎.
 The tool automatically triggers when a PR has a failed check.
 It analyzes the failed check, and provides summarized logs and analysis.
+Note that this feature requires read access to GitHub 'checks' and 'actions'.
 See [here](./docs/CI_FEEDBACK.md) for more details.

 <kbd>
 <img src="https://www.codium.ai/images/pr_agent/failed_check1.png" width="512">